trek-view/basecamp/_posts/2021-04-30-climbing-kilimanjaro-part-1-the-kit.md

 Many of us have had our travel plans severely restricted over the last year.

 In January 2020, the team here at Trek View were planning a big trip; to “Map the Mountain”.
-The mountain being Mount Kilimanjaro in Tanzania, the highest mountain in Africa and the highest single free-standing mountain in the world at 5,895 meters.
+The mountain being Mount Kilimanjaro in Tanzania, the highest mountain in Africa and the highest single free-standing mountain in the world at 5,895 metres.

 The aim was to capture a complete set of street level imagery for Kilimanjaro’s 7 major hiking routes in their entirety: